a3mc/.github/profile/README.md

 </div>

-Our international decentralized team is scattered around the globe, but united by same passion.
+* :star: Our international decentralized team is scattered around the globe, but united by same passion. :star: *

+![a3mc](https://github.com/a3mc/.github/assets/5249664/c76a73f1-63a0-4b76-b8f5-d9f2ad2f2212)

 We encourage and support professional blockchain developers and scientists in the fields of mathematics, cryptography, programming languages and related interdisciplinary sub-fields, by using high-standard, industry quality tools and skills.

-![a3mc](https://github.com/a3mc/.github/assets/5249664/c76a73f1-63a0-4b76-b8f5-d9f2ad2f2212)

 Blockchain technology, smart contracts and cryptography are fast becoming an essential part of the modern world.